CHIME Foundation Partner of the Year 2020

 CHIME Foundation Taps First Health Advisory Solutions for Foundation Partner Award

-PHOENIX, AZ, NOV.
-5, 2019 – When the College of Healthcare Information Management Executives’ (CHIME) affiliated security association needed experts to help develop a new credential, key members on the leadership team at First Health Advisory Solutions stepped up to the plate.
+PHOENIX, AZ – When the College of Healthcare Information Management Executives’ (CHIME) affiliated security association needed experts to help develop a new credential, key members on the leadership team at First Health Advisory Solutions stepped up to the plate.
 And when CHIME members advocated for security-related policies, First was there offering support and resources.
 Whether putting on focus groups and webinars or participating on committees and at charitable events, First has been actively engaged with CHIME and the CHIME Foundation.

 These contributions and more earned First the 2019 CHIME Foundation Partner Award.
 The award, which recognizes a CHIME Foundation firm that has made outstanding contributions and demonstrated exceptional dedication and support to the healthcare IT industry, was announced today at the CHIME Fall CIO Forum in Phoenix.